Ceiera/MidTermProjectGoTo/readme.md

 ### Development Server
-Start the development server on http://localhost:3000 Make sure you dont have problem while connecting Atlas MongoDB
+Start the development server on http://localhost:3000 Make sure you dont have problem while connecting Atlas MongoDB or You can use your own server and edit the url in .env file

 ```
 # npm